hikeventures/hikeventures.github.io/_posts/2016-07-15-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25787223842/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1720/25787223842_f9d79da718_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Arrival in Braemar
 We were more than lucky with the weather.
 It was cold, but windless and very sunny.
 When we arrived, we tried to step out where everyone did but the bus driver asked us if we wanted to get out a bit further.
 How far?
 Just over that building.
 No thank you, we rather walk and explore the village.
-Patrick went to the local grocery store to buy bottled water and a toothbrush and then went had a look in the outdoor shop that we saw on the way as he needed another pair of socks to wear them under the drysuite to keep the feet warm in the freezing water.
+Patrick went to the local grocery store to buy bottled water and a toothbrush and then went had a look in the outdoor shop that we saw on the way as he needed another [pair of socks](https://www.rei.com/product/887221/darn-tough-hiker-boot-socks-mens) to wear them under the drysuite to keep the feet warm in the freezing water.
+Patrick asked for Icebreaker socks but the sales person adviced him to try [Darn Tourgh Hiker socks](https://www.rei.com/product/887221/darn-tough-hiker-boot-socks-mens) as they were more durable according to him.
+But were they? well time will tell.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25746584301/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1489/25746584301_ee7b436228_b.jpg" width="768" height="1024" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Enjoying a cup of tea in Braemar
-Konstantin was left with the luggage in the sun while Patrick did his shoppings.
+Konstantin was left with the luggage in the sun while Patrick did his shopping.
 The sun was just marvellous.
 Konstantin felt that it's golden rays were  poring over him warming his whole body to the core.
 At the same time there were patches of snow lying around and the air gave that crispy smell that only winter has.

 On the opposite side from the bus stop Konstantin discovered a tea room and decided to move our things there.
 A middle aged man was sweeping the street next to it.
 So Patrick ran for his socks while Konstantin carried our bags to the hall and entered the place.
 The place looked cosy.
 There were not a lot of people there, just a couple that travelled with us from Aberdeen on the same bus.
 They didn't have a lot of luggage with them, but it seemed that they came to Breamar for a romantic getaway.